HowToGibbon/PF_exam_summary/PF_exam_summary_HS23.typ

 )

 === Participants
-*Memento*
-- Stores some or all internal state of the Originator
+*Memento*:  Stores some or all internal state of the Originator
-- Allows only the Originator to access its internal information *Originator*
+- Allows only the Originator to access its internal information *Originator*:
 -  Creates Memento objects to store its internal state at strategic points.
 - Restores its own state to what the Memento object dictates *Caretaker* (Filesystem, Database)
 - Stores the Memento object of the Originator.